MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/dashboard/device-metadata-business-rules.md

 <li><p>Devices that have a UWP device app</p></li>
 <li><p>Devices that have a privileged app</p></li>
 </ul></td>
-<td><p>The device must either use only in-box drivers that do not have an associated Windows® logo submission, or custom drivers that have Windows logo submissions that are bound to the device experience.</p></td>
+<td><p>The device must either use only in-box drivers that do not have an associated Windows&reg; logo submission, or custom drivers that have Windows logo submissions that are bound to the device experience.</p></td>
 </tr>
 <tr class="even">
 <td><p>Device Stage</p></td>